 Taking an active role in your health care can help you get the best care possible from your doctor.
-One way to do this is to improve your relationship with your doctor.
-The following are some tips to help you and your doctor improve your health care together.
+One way to do this is to make sure you get the most out of your office visit.
+Here are some steps you can take to help you and your doctor improve your health care together.

 Talk to your doctor